luosiwei-cmd/CarYon/README.en-us.md

--Randomly generate a passage, some words, some letters
+- Randomly generate a passage, some words, some letters

--Free formulation of random number without the limitation of rand_max
+- Free formulation of random number without the limitation of rand_max

--Math library under development, supporting multiple features
+- Math library under development, supporting multiple features

--Build some circles, regular polygons and fractions, and use them to do operations
+- Build some circles, regular polygons and fractions, and use them to do operations